Here are 15 of the most common and effective cerebral palsy therapy activities that play a vital role in treating kids with Cerebral Palsy (CP).

 Has your child or someone you know received one or more of the therapies mentioned above?

 If so, I’d love to hear your feedback.

 Affiliate Disclaimer: This post may contain affiliate links for your convenience.
-As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
+As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 Thank you for your support and engagement which keeps this website alive!

 Note: Intensive Therapy for Kids is strictly an information website.
 We do not provide medical advice, diagnosis, or treatment.
 This content is not intended to override health care advice from a professional.
-Always talk to your physician or other qualified medical provider about advice, questions, diagnosis, or treatment.
+Always talk to your physician or another qualified medical provider about advice, questions, diagnosis, or treatment.